 Get involved in the MaSC Lab

 We no longer have any positions available for the Fall of 2017, we will begin recruiting 570/575 students and/or volunteers for the Winter of 2018 starting in November 2017.
 The 570/575 course is 10 hours a week with ~ 7 of those hours spent recruiting and running participants in our studies and assisting with data coding.
 The remaining hours are for lab readings and meetings.
 For volunteers, we still would expect a minimum 5 hour per week commitment.
-Please fill out this form (MS Word doc, 36 KB) and email it to Dr. Jacobson at email@example.com along with some days/times when you would be available to meet.
+Please fill out our Research Assistant Information Form (MS Word doc, 36 KB) and email it to Dr. Jacobson at firstname.lastname@example.org along with some days/times when you would be available to meet.

 Prospective Graduate Students: